djeada/Statistics-Notes/notes/basic_concepts/descriptive_statistics.md

 ![image](https://github.com/djeada/Statistics-Notes/assets/37275728/8b59fddf-4218-4365-a345-24075da9326f)

-### When Choosing Mean or Median:
+### Choosing Between Mean and Median

-- If you want to minimize the effect of outliers, then use **median** instead of mean.
+- **Use Median** when the goal is to reduce the impact of outliers.
+The median is less sensitive to extreme values, making it a reliable measure of central tendency in skewed distributions.
-- If it’s important that you consider all values, including outliers, then use **mean** instead of median.
+- **Opt for Mean** when it's essential to include all values, outliers included.
+The mean takes into account every data point, which is useful in datasets where each value carries equal significance.
-- Typically we should be very cautious of using the mean for skewed data.
-The median is often a more honest measurement of average in such a setting.
+- **Be Cautious with Mean in Skewed Data**: In skewed distributions, the mean can be misleading.
+In such cases, the median often gives a more representative measure of the 'average' value.

-EXAMPLE 1
+#### Example 1: Evaluating Salaries in a Tech Company

-Alice is looking into the salaries of graphic designers at a well-established tech company to gauge her potential earnings.
-Given that the company has a few top-level designers earning significantly higher than the rest, which would give her a more realistic expectation of salary, the mean or the median?
+Alice is researching salaries of graphic designers at a well-known tech firm.
+The company has several top-level designers whose salaries are substantially higher than the rest.
+To get a realistic expectation of her potential earnings, should Alice consider the mean or the median salary?

-Answer: The median would better represent her potential earnings because it would not be as affected by the high salaries of the few top-level designers, thus providing a more typical value of what graphic designers at the company earn.
+**Answer**: The median salary would be more indicative of what Alice might earn.
+It diminishes the impact of the exceptionally high salaries of a few top-level designers, presenting a more typical salary level for a graphic designer at that company.

-EXAMPLE 2
+#### Example 2: Reporting Average Customer Spending in a Bookstore

-Tom is the manager of a small bookstore and needs to report the average customer spending to the owner.
-Considering that most customers spend around $20, but there are occasional rare purchases of rare books costing over $500, should Tom use the mean or median to report this spending?
+Tom, managing a small bookstore, needs to report the average spending per customer.
+While most customers spend about $20, occasionally there are significant purchases of over $500.
+For an accurate report of average spending, should Tom use the mean or the median?

-Answer: Tom should use the median to report average customer spending.
-The rare expensive purchases are outliers and would skew the mean, making it seem like the average customer spends more than they typically do.
+**Answer**: Tom should use the median for his report.
+The infrequent, high-value transactions are outliers that would disproportionately inflate the mean, creating a misleading impression of the typical customer spending.
+The median, less affected by these outliers, would provide a more accurate reflection of regular customer expenditures.

 ## Measures of Dispersion